FirebaseExtended/fastlane-plugin-firebase_test_lab/README.md

 ## Issues and Feedback

-For any other issues and feedback about this plugin, please submit it to this repository.
+If you have any other issues and feedback about this plugin, we appreciate if you could submit an issue to this repository.

 ## Troubleshooting